Village Gallery Artists

 Steve Kergin (Colwood)

-Born in Victoria, British Columbia, Candada and eductated at the Kootenay School of Art in Nelson, BC.
-Steve Kergin pursued a career in Graphic Design and Illustration for many years.
-Now focussing mainly on his personal work in the home studio he shares with fellow artist and wife: Lee (Lowther) Kergin.
+Born and raised in Victoria, British Columbia, Steve was educated at the Kootenay School of Art in Nelson, B.C., receiving a Certificate in Graphic Design.
+The majority of his career was been spent working in the field of graphic design while simultaneously developing his fine art.
+Now Steve concentrates mainly on fine art that he produces in the home studio he shares with his wife and fellow artist, Lee (Lowther) Kergin.
+Steve has been involved in many juried shows, exhibitions and festivals, including a number of “Sooke Fine Arts” shows, “The Nature of Island Artists”, the “TD (Moss St.) Paint-In”, Victoria Art Gallery’s “Small Works Show” and the “Sidney Fine Arts Show”.
 Steve views art as a fundamental form of communication that allows an artist to express a unique inner vision that reflects the experience of many people.

 Lee Lowther Kergin (Colwood)